Estate Planning In A Nutshell

-An estate plan includes trusts, wills, health care directives, financial directives, guardian designations, and living wills.
-However, proper estate planning does not merely include the delivery of these documents, but the process of identifying the objectives sought by our clients and putting in place the strategies that help them achieve their goals.
+Proper estate planning does not merely include the formation of these documents, but the process of identifying the objectives sought by the individual and putting in place the strategies that aim to accomplish his or her goals.
 Thus, estate planning primarily consists of the advice and guidance that you get from a professional who can be a steward in the preservation of your wealth.
 It also provides you with the opportunity to nominate trusted individuals or entities who will make the requisite decisions on your behalf in the event of your incapacity.

 In a nutshell, our firm takes the comprehensive approach to estate planning, which includes not only the methods in which a person’s assets are distributed upon death, but also the implementation of strategies that preserve the most amount of wealth during one’s life.
 It follows that the most amount of wealth that can be preserved during one’s life can increase the overall value of the estate, which the beneficiaries will receive upon one’s death.
 Our firm also uses the various tools available in the legal realm in order to protect the assets of our clients from creditors and predators.

 Every client’s case is unique.
-As such, we conduct a separate analysis to determine what particular strategies are best utilized to not only protect the client’s assets, but to also minimize the tax liabilities of our clients.
+As such, we conduct a separate analysis for each client to determine what particular strategies are best utilized to not only protect the client’s assets, but to also minimize the tax liabilities of our clients.
 Estate planning is a foundational step to tax planning and business structuring and succession planning.
 At the core of every type of plan (including an advance estate plan), a Living Trust is usually necessary for among other things to determine how the assets will be distributed at the death of the individual.

-Important Note: Chilingaryan Law or its affiliates are not rendering legal or tax advice by providing the content above.
+Important Note: Chilingaryan Law or its affiliates are not rendering legal, financial, or tax advice by providing the content above.
 No attorney-client relationship is formed based on the information provided above.
 The above content is designated only for educational use.
-Accordingly, Chilingaryan Law assumes no liability whatsoever in reliance to its use.
-Additionally, certain changes in law may have an effect on the legality of the information provided above, and certain circumstances of the reader may vary the applicability of the above content to his or her situation.
+Accordingly, Chilingaryan Law assumes no liability whatsoever in reliance on its use.
+Additionally, certain changes in law may affect the legality of the information provided above and certain circumstances of the reader may vary the applicability of the above content to his or her situation.